PlotPyStack/PythonQwt/README.md

 #### Some examples
   - Copyright © 2003-2009 Gerard Vermeulen, for the original PyQwt code
   - Copyright © 2015 Pierre Raybaut, for the PyQt5/PySide port and
-further developments (e.g. ported to python-qwt API)
+further developments (e.g. ported to PythonQwt API)

 ## License